yrutschle/DGSLib/README.md

   file, the bot will just fetch the boards, try to finish them, fail, and fill the file again.

+* error_games: a list of games that produced an error.
+The behaviour is the same as the previous setting.

 * gtp_engine: Specifies the executable to be run.
 It is expected to accept GTP commands on stdin, and reply GTP on stdout.